Thursday, October 13

 New York, NY

-Judd Foundation is pleased to present a reading by poet and translator Bill Porter (Red Pine) on the ground floor of 101 Spring Street.
+Judd Foundation presents a reading by poet and translator Bill Porter (Red Pine) on the ground floor of 101 Spring Street.
 The reading is hosted in conjunction with David Novros – Paintings.
 Among Porter’s many translations from Chinese is Poems of the Masters: China’s Classic Anthology of T’ang and Sung Dynasty Verse (Copper Canyon Press, 2003) which features the work of over a hundred poets including Li Pai, Wang Wei, Tu Fu, Wang Po, and Ou-yang Hsiu.

 The reading, which will focus on poems that feature ‘hellos’ and ‘goodbyes,’ will be introduced by poet and translator, Lynn Xu, Assistant Professor of Writing at Columbia University and author of And Those Ashen Heaps That Cantilevered Vase of Moonlight (Wave Books, 2022), and the co-translator of Pee Poems by Lao Yang (Circumference Books, 2022).